-Brands today are rallying toward a more sustainable healthy F&B industry
+Brands today are rallying toward a more sustainable better-for-you F&B CPG industry

 By Victoria Walling

-The fight that once revolved around convincing more to join the healthy community is now all about helping revolutionize the healthy food and beverage industry across the globe.
+The fight that once revolved around convincing more to join the healthy community is now all about helping revolutionize the better-for-you F&B CPG industry across the globe.

 It’s about moving to a more sustainable way of living.
 It’s raising consciousness on the beneficial transformation of the way food and beverages are produced and consumed.
 It’s about transforming the way people live and eat.

-Here are three movements that have taken the healthy F&B by storm and have helped push the needle to transform the industry one trend at a time.
+Here are three movements that have taken the better-for-you F&B CPG industry by storm and have helped push the needle to transform the industry one trend at a time.

 Growth of Plant-Based Diets